Prevent Injury After a Disaster

 - Seek prompt medical attention if you suspect carbon monoxide poisoning and are feeling dizzy, light-headed, or nauseated.

-For further guidance on avoiding CO poisoning, see Protect Yourself from Carbon Monoxide Poisoning After an Emergency.
+For further guidance on avoiding CO poisoning, see Carbon Monoxide Poisoning After a Disaster.

 Use Chain Saws Safely